m-yal/rest-express-mongo-crud-todo-api/README.md

 Compiled code situated in dist directory.
 Source code in src.
 Node modules in node_modules.

 Has 2 versions of api:
-v1 - means storage credentials and tasks in file by ./storage/v1;
-v2 - means storage credentials and tasks in MongoDB client ./storage/v2.
+v1 - means storage credentials and tasks in file by ./storage/v1; Can be launched by using CORS v2 - means storage credentials and tasks in MongoDB client ./storage/v2.

 For handling session management uses express-session middleware in ./session-middleware.